JoseEchave/qlikviewr/README.md

 # qlikviewr
 Run qlikview from R and load qvd data

+We use qlikview at work, so I created this package so that my workflows are reproducible (and potentially automated) all within R.

 Works by sending CMD command lines to qlikview.
 It then passes variables defined in R to qlikview.

 With this we could do many things.
 In this case, there are two functions: